run2go/GateKeeper/README.md

 ## _REST-API Node.js Application_
 #### Access your database via a Restful API without exposing it to the internet.

-This repository is developed to run in a docker container, but feel free to use the JS application right away.
+This repository is developed to run in a docker container, but feel free to use the Node.js application right away.
 The REST-API is using the following tools & software: